|

 where you go all rigid and cold and your hearts only beat every few minutes."

-a few steps and decided that he was definitely well now.
-"Looks like
+a few steps and decided that he was definitely ok.
+“Looks like I’ve

 a grin.
 "Unless you happen to know where my clothes are."